quii/learn-go-with-tests/reading-files.md

 >Sliming is useful for giving a “skeleton” to your object.
 Designing an interface and executing logic are two concerns, and sliming tests strategically lets you focus on one at a time.

 We already have our structure.
-So what do we do instead?
+So, what do we do instead?

 As we've cut scope, all we need to do is read the directory and create a post for each file we encounter.
 We don't have to worry about opening files and parsing them just yet.